A Survey on Out-of-Distribution Detection in NLP: Introduction

 A rich line of work has been proposed to tackle problems introduced by OOD samples.
-Specifically, distributional shifts in NLP can be broadly divided into two types: 1. semantic shift, i.e., OOD samples may come from unknown categories, and therefore should not be blindly predicted into a known category; 2. non-semantic shift, i.e., OOD samples may come from different domains or styles but share the same semantic with some ID samples \cite{arora2021types}.
+Specifically, distributional shifts in NLP can be broadly divided into two types: 1. semantic shift, i.e., OOD samples may come from unknown categories, and therefore should not be blindly predicted into a known category; 2. non-semantic shift, i.e., OOD samples may come from different domains or styles but share the same semantic with some ID samples \citep{arora2021types}.
 The detection of OOD samples with semantic shift is the primary focus of this survey, where the label set $\mathcal{Y}$ of ID samples is different from that of OOD samples.
+The ability to detect OOD samples is critical for building safe NLP systems for, say, text classification~\citep{hendrycks2016baseline}, question answering~\citep{kamath2020selective}, and machine translation~\citep{kumar2019calibration}.

-Although there already exists surveys on many aspects of OOD, such as OOD generalization ~\cite{wang2022generalizing} and OOD detection in computer vision (CV)~\cite{yang2021generalized}, \emph{a comprehensive survey for OOD detection in NLP is still lacking and thus urgently needed for the field}.
+Although there already exists surveys on many aspects of OOD, such as OOD generalization ~\citep{wang2022generalizing} and OOD detection in computer vision (CV)~\citep{yang2021generalized}, \emph{a comprehensive survey for OOD detection in NLP is still lacking and thus urgently needed for the field}.
 Concretely, applying OOD detection to NLP tasks requires specific considerations, e.g., tackling discrete input spaces, handling complex output structures, and considering contextual information, which have not been thoroughly discussed.
 Our key contributions are summarized as follows:

 \textbf{1.} We propose a novel taxonomy of OOD detection methods based on the availability of OOD data (Section \ref{sec:meth}) and discuss their pros and cons for different settings (Section~\ref{sec:pc}).